With the European University Institute in Florence, Italy

 In this programme, one Japanese national or permanent resident of Japan will go to Florence, Italy, to carry out post-doctoral research.
 Information on research areas can be obtained from the European University Institute website.
 The selected candidate will participate in the Max Weber programme.

 Please email the Canon Foundation in Europe secretariat for any questions which you may have.
-Interested candidates should apply via the Canon Foundation application form on this website and submit the form by the 15 September deadline.
-Candidates can also apply directly for the Max Weber programme following instruction on the EUI website
+Interested candidates should apply directly for the Max Weber programme following instructions on the EUI website by the 18 October deadline.

 The Fellowships are intended to support post-doctoral research by academics in the early stages of their professional career, in any of the research areas of the European University Institute.
 The Fellowships are open to candidates who have successfully defended their Ph.D. at the time of the start of the Fellowship (1 September each year).

 Appropriate extensions to the five year rule will be allowed in the case of applicants whose academic career has been interrupted because of maternity leave or illness.
 In particular, for each maternity leave, an additional year will be permitted, while in the case of a long or recurrent illness, the total period of illness may be taken into account in calculating eligibility.
 Explanation of such circumstances should be included in the application.
 Supporting documents will be requested from candidates proposed for selection.